Mathematics MSc – 2023 entry

 What you will study

-Our MSc benefits from the wide range of research being carried out in the Department of Mathematics.
+Our MSc benefits from the wide range of research being carried out in the School of Mathematics and Physics.

-The taught courses and dissertation topics available to you are closely aligned with the activities of the Department’s six main research areas:
+The taught courses and dissertation topics available to you are closely aligned with some of the activities of the research groups within the School.
+These include:

 - Data science and dynamics